See your order delivery strategy as an opportunity for increasing eCommerce sales and encouraging customer retention.

 "Treat delivery as an extension of your marketing strategy - you’ve no better opportunity to reduce shopping cart abandonment, win repeat sales and build an excellent reputation online."

-How to create a successful ecommerce delivery strategy that increases online sales
+How to create a successful eCommerce delivery strategy that increases online sales

 Shipping is a challenging part of running a successful ecommerce business, but also, currently very much in focus as an exciting opportunity to gain a competitive advantage.